MCProHosting/retry/readme.md

   ->delay(1000)
   ->go(10);

-// Passing a callable in "soLongAs" allows you to transform the output before testing its value.
-Retry will also return
+// Passing a callable in "soLongAs" allows you to transform the output before
-// the last value gotten from running(), if it did ever success, or the boolean false if it did not.
+// testing its value.
+Retry will also return the last value gotten from
+// running(), if it did ever succeed, or the boolean false if it did not.

 $arrayThing = Retry::running(function () {
     return complicatedArrayThing();
 })->soLongAs(function ($arrayThing) {
-    return transformToString($arrayThing);
+    return !! $arrayThing;
 })->is(false)->go(5);

 if ($arrayThing === false) {